Russia tops medals table as Games end amid doping scandals

 Early on Sunday Austrian cross-country skier Johannes Duerr, who placed eighth in the skiathlon, tested positive for performance-boosting EPO and was excluded from the Games, according to the Austrian Olympic Committee.

-"There's nothing left for me than to apologize to everyone.
+"There's nothing left for me than to apologise to everyone.
 To my family, my wife," Duerr told Austrian TV ORF at the airport as he was leaving.

 Bach said the number of cases proved that the system of testing athletes was working.

 "The number of cases for me is not really relevant.
-What is important is that we see that the system works," he said, addressing reporters hours before the closing ceremony.
+What is important is that we see that the system works," he said.

 Bach said Sochi had undergone an "amazing transformation" from somewhere that looked more like a "Stalinist-style sanatorium city" in the mid-1990s to an Olympic host city with state-of-the-art venues.